dawn-infra-labs/dawn-secure-transport/README.md

 > **Positioning**: **Dawnset** is ***not*** a VPN or a product.
 > **Dawnset** is infrastructure for the next generation of secure and privacy‑preserving communication systems.

+✦ ## Architectural Perspective

+Dawnset adopts a top‑down architectural perspective:
+**the system is defined first by its abstract principles, then by its engineered structures, and only afterward by the materials used to implement them.**

+This perspective ensures that Dawnset’s form is determined by its top‑level design rather than by the constraints of existing protocols.
+It reflects a core belief: **architecture should originate from abstract semantics, not from available materials.**

+- **Abstract Layer — RUTL**
+  Establishes unified transport semantics, boundaries, and invariants that define what transport *is*, independent of any specific protocol.

+- **Engineered Layer — Amalgamated Protocols**
+  Provides structured, consistent transports designed to embody the abstract semantics defined by RUTL.

+- **Material Layer — Source Protocols**
+  Supplies concrete protocols only after the abstract and engineered layers are fully established.

+This perspective enables Dawnset to avoid design inertia, escape material‑driven limitations, and maintain long‑term flexibility and innovation.

+For a full explanation of Dawnset’s architectural philosophy, see
+**`docs/design-decisions.md`**.

 **Dawnset** provides a reusable foundation for next‑generation secure communication systems.
 It is built around a clean architectural separation: